blabla1337/skf-flask/skf/markdown/knowledge_base/34-knowledge_base--Resource_identifier_injection--.md

 **Solution:**

-Safe use of resource identifiers can be done by performing authorization checks if the identifier is belonging to the user.
+Safe use of resource identifiers can be done by performing authorisation checks if the identifier is belonging to the user.